 A gentle reminder to the RED and the BLUE: our societal fabric is PURPLE and in need of mending.
 “Therefore, be slow to speak, quick to listen, and slow to anger” (James 1:19).
 “Be kind, tender-hearted, and forgiving, as God in Christ has forgiven you” (Ephesians 4:32).
 “For love is patient and kind; it does not boast and is not rude” (1 Corinthians 13).

-Many extended families and all our communities are indeed some hue of purple, meaning they are integrated groups of individuals who together are neither fully red nor fully blue.
+Many extended families and all our communities are some hue of purple, meaning they are integrated groups of individuals who together are neither fully red nor fully blue.
 We are rather a mixture of both.
 Essentially, we are a purple nation.
-Our families and our communities need mending, and this will take the healing of individual fibers (both the reddish and the blueish strands of purple souls).
+Our families and our communities need mending, and this will take the healing of individual fibers (both the reddish and the blueish strands of all the purple souls).

-I implore our citizenry to dive deeper into the virtue of humility and rise higher by the virtue of grace.
+I implore our citizenry to dive deeper into the virtue of humility and rise higher by virtue of grace.
 The hate speech coming from the extremities on both sides, those tugging hardest upon the purple rope, ought to remember that our most vulnerable citizens are children.
 Their ears are ever-listening, and their minds are ever-learning how to behave and what to BECOME.
 We should weigh our words carefully before speaking them out.
-“Only fools gives full vent to their rage, but a wise man holds it in check” (Proverbs 29:11).
-We often become what we rage most against by giving full vent to our anger; so we need be careful in our judgments of others lest our judgments be visited upon us.
+“Only fools give full vent to their rage, but a wise man holds it in check” (Proverbs 29:11).
+We often become what we rage most against by giving full vent to our anger, so we need to be careful in our judgments of others lest our judgments be visited upon us.